douglasrizzo/catsim/README.md

 ## Basic Usage

-**NEW:** there is now [a Colab Notebook](https://colab.research.google.com/drive/14zEWoDudBCXF0NO-qgzoQpWUGBcJ2lPH?usp=sharing) teaching the basics of catsim!
+There is [a Colab Notebook](https://colab.research.google.com/drive/14zEWoDudBCXF0NO-qgzoQpWUGBcJ2lPH?usp=sharing) teaching the basics of catsim!

 1. Have an [item matrix](https://douglasrizzo.com.br/catsim/item_matrix.html);
 2. Have a sample of examinee proficiencies, or a number of examinees to be generated;